SweaterGxd

 Adrian Javier Sandoval (born November 16, 1996), known online as SweaterGxd, is an American internet personality and online streamer.
 He gained recognition through his participation in the streaming community for broadcasting himself live doing IRL streams and online gambling.
-He participated in Adin Ross's boxing event in February 2025, losing his fight.
+He participated in Adin Ross' boxing event in February 2025, losing his fight.
 SweaterGxd created his Kick channel in 2022 and officially started streaming on the platform in 2023, where he collaborated with streamers such as Adin Ross.

 Streaming career

 SweaterGxd primarily streams on Kick, where he is known to broadcast himself live doing IRL streams and online gambling.
 Over the years, he has collaborated with streamers such as Adin Ross.
 In 2025, Complex listed SweaterGxd at number 19 on the "Top 25 Up-And-Coming streamers" list on February 12, 2025.

 On October 10, 2023, while live-streaming, SweaterGxd encountered a police presence near him.
 He learned that a shooting had taken place and that an individual was injured.